hmcts/ccd-case-document-am-client/README.md

 Just include the library as your dependency and you will be ready to use the client class.
 Health check for case-document-am-api is provided as well.

-Components provided by this library will get automatically configured in a Spring context if `ccd_case_ddocument_am_api.url` configuration property is defined and does not equal `false`.
+Components provided by this library will get automatically configured in a Spring context if `ccd_case_document_am_api.url` configuration property is defined and does not equal `false`.

 ## Configurable Health Check
 To enable/disable the Health Check endpoint made available by this client, you need to set the following property in your `application.properties` or `application.yaml` Spring property file: